GIVESocialMovement/sbt-vuefy/README.md

 Interested in using the plugin?
 --------------------------------

 Please feel free to open an issue to ask questions.
 Let us know how you want to use the plugin.
+We want to help you use the plugin successfully.

 Contributing